Questions and answers on how the Homes for Ukraine scheme will work.

 Can people bring their pets?

-The maximum stay in quarantine for a pet which has received no rabies treatment is four months.
-Pets will be considered case by case, and those which have already received some treatment would spend less time in quarantine.
+The maximum stay in quarantine for a pet that has received no rabies vaccination is four months.
+Pets will be considered on a case-by-case basis, with a shortened quarantine period for those that are vaccinated.

-Ukrainians should contact the Animal and Plant Health Agency at email@example.com or should call +44 3000 200 301 and select option 2.
+Guests travelling with pets should contact the Animal and Plant Health Agency before arrival at firstname.lastname@example.org or should call +44 3000 200 301 and select option 2 to find out what to do.

 Why have you offered this scheme for Ukrainians and not for previous refugee groups?